Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 How Does Selling on Etsy Work?

 Etsy acts as intermediary connecting buyers and sellers.
-As a seller, you can join and start your own online business shop for free.
+As a new seller, you can join and start your own online business shop for free, but there are selling fees.

 It’s important to note that on Etsy, a “listing” can contain multiple products.
 For instance, if you have 10 pairs of boots for sale that come in different colors, you’re only obliged to create one listing and give buyers the choice of selecting a pair of boots with any color they want.